-The Core Course -01 of the discipline of History covers a long period beginning from the earliest times to 600 AD.
+This course covers a long period beginning from the earliest times to 300 CE.
 It will enable our students to have a fair idea starting from the prehistoric cultures of the subcontinent to the Gupta Period.
 The course is designed to provide an overall knowledge on the first urbanization of Indian subcontinent focusing on the different facets of Harappan Civilization.
 It gives emphasis on the different aspects of Vedic Culture to Second Urbanization.
 This course will help the students to have a fair knowledge on the first well organized and 'centralised' empire of Bharat that grew under the Mauryas and on their administration, economy, art and architecture.
-The contact of the Indian rulers with the foreign ones, the Indo-Roman trade, the Gandhar Art and the decentralized Gupta Empire with their multifaceted art and architecture would surely enrich the students to broaden their domain of knowledge in the subject history.
+The contact of the Indian rulers with the foreign ones, the Indo-Roman trade and the Gandhara Art would surely enrich the students to broaden their domain of knowledge in the subject history.
 We think this course will be able to bring a better understanding not only on the political history but on the evolution of polity, society, economy, language, culture as well as the art and architecture of the subcontinent during the period as well.